annikamcginnis/climate-summit-attendees/README.md

 This project also introduced me to ai2html, Adobe Illustrator and responsive design.
 While I succeeded in using the flexbox, I want to understand how to refine my code so that the two side-by-side graphs become smaller in a more responsive way.
 I also initially attempted to make an ai2html scrollytelling page where annotations would appear one by one, but I only succeeded in making their paths appear in the scrollama steps (file uploaded in this repo).
 A future goal is to troubleshoot my scrollama code to make the first visualization scrolly.

+I also tried out making treegraphs in this project using RawGraphs edited further in Adobe Illustrator.